 The AIDS epidemic is among the most severe in recent human history.
-Nearly 80 million people have been infected with HIV, of which 35 million people have died of AIDS-related causes.
+Nearly 80 million people have been infected with HIV and, of those, 35 million people have died of AIDS-related causes.
 Globally, efforts to prevent new HIV infections among adults are not showing sufficient impact.
-The number of adults acquiring HIV each year-approximately two million-has remained static over the past seven years.
+The number of adults acquiring HIV each year has remained static over the past seven years, at roughly two million people.
 Despite treatment gains, the epidemic continues to claim more than one million lives each year.

 The AIDS response is also an emblem of what is possible.
-Propelled forward by people living with and affected by HIV, a coalition of civil society, governments, researchers, scientists, the private sector and development partners has demonstrated the potential of the multilateral system, and the broader global community, to bring about greater social justice.
+Propelled forward by people living with HIV and people affected by the epidemic, a coalition of civil society, governments, researchers, scientists, the private sector and development partners have demonstrated the potential of the multilateral system, and the broader global community, to bring about greater social justice.

 This unprecedented mobilization has delivered enormous gains.
 A remarkable 18.2 million people living with HIV were on treatment by the middle of 2016.
 The number of people dying from AIDS-related illnesses fell by 45%, from a peak of 2 million in 2005 to 1.1 million in 2015.
-In the world's most affected region, Eastern and Southern Africa, the number of people on treatment has more than doubled since 2010, reaching nearly 10.3 million people in 2016.
+In the world's most affected region, eastern and southern Africa, the number of people on treatment has more than doubled since 2010, reaching nearly 10.3 million people in 2016.
 Since 2009, 1.2 million HIV infections among children have been averted.

 Progress has inspired the once unthinkable-that the epidemic can be ended.
-The global community has embraced this bold idea as a target of the 2030 Agenda.
-In 2015, the UNAIDS PCB approved a Fast-Track strategy that guides the world, and specifically the Joint Programme, on how to reach the 2030 Agenda commitment, including reaching a set of milestones by 2020.
-The Fast-Track approach and 2020 milestones were subsequently endorsed by the United Nations General Assembly within the 2016 Political Declaration on HIV and AIDS: On the Fast-Track to Accelerating the Fight against HIV and to Ending the AIDS Epidemic by 2030 (2016 Political Declaration).
+The global community has embraced this bold idea as a target of the 2030 Agenda for Sustainable Development.
+In 2015, the UNAIDS Programme Coordinating Board (PCB) of the Joint Programme approved a Fast-Track strategy that guides the world and specifically the Joint Programme on how to reach the 2030 Agenda commitment, including by reaching a set of milestones by 2020.
+The Fast-Track approach and 2020 milestones were subsequently endorsed by the UN General Assembly within the 2016 Political Declaration on Ending AIDS.

-EMBRACING INNOVATION: JOINT PROGRAMME ARISES AS KEY COMPONENT OF THE RESPONSE
+EMBRACING INNOVATION: UN JOINT PROGRAMME ARISES AS KEY COMPONENT OF THE RESPONSE